decretist/Dissertation/Chapter3/chapter3.markdown

 specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

-[10] 1.
-The article expands on a presentation given by Winroth at the
-    Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.
+[10] See Winroth, “Where Gratian Slept”.
+The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

 [11] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is